Christine Hailer Baker

 Founder and President of the Baker Group

 When one thinks about best practices in independent school admission and enrollment management, it is Christine Baker and the Baker Group who come to mind.
 Leading the profession with the annual Chatham Experience and the Crow’s Nest Institute, Chris is best known for her independent school leadership in admission, enrollment management, and marketing strategy development.
-She is highly regarded nationwide for the Baker Group’s work in successfully translating enrollment management practices into practical short and long term strategies for its more than 600 independent school clients.
+She is highly regarded nationwide for the Baker Group’s work, successfully translating enrollment management practices into practical short and long term strategies for more than 600 independent school clients.

-Chris has just completed an NAIS-sponsored book on Enrollment Management, released this year.
 Having devoted thirty years of her career to education, Chris’ school and college experiences include serving as Director of Admission at Milton Academy for seven years and working for ten years in the college admission offices at Boston College and BabsonCollege.
 It is at BostonCollege, the birthplace of enrollment management, that Chris learned the importance for schools to develop an integrated approach to enrollment that extends from the initial point of inquiry through to alumni status.
 And it was at Milton that Chris identified the college enrollment management practices that best translated to an independent school culture.

 Because of her vast experience with college and independent schools, Chris has been the foremost translator to school communities of how enrollment management practices can be most effectively implemented to enhance a school’s positioning in an increasingly competitive marketplace.
 Chris is a popular speaker at regional and national conferences, addressing colleagues at both the college and independent school levels.
 She received her Master of Arts degree in Higher Education Administration from Boston College and her undergraduate degree from the University of Masssachusetts.